Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### I Strike the Jolly Roger

-I had scarce gained a position on the bowsprit when the flying jib flapped and filled upon the other tack, with a report like a gun.
-The schooner trembled to her keel under the reverse, but next moment, the other sails still drawing, the jib flapped back again and hung idle.
+<p class="first">I had scarce gained a position on the bowsprit when the flying jib flapped and filled upon the other tack, with a report like a gun.
+The schooner trembled to her keel under the reverse, but next moment, the other sails still drawing, the jib flapped back again and hung idle.</p>

 This had nearly tossed me off into the sea; and now I lost no time, crawled back along the bowsprit, and tumbled head foremost on the deck.